Public Access Site Development

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-- Making public funding for public access a priority;
+- Advocating for prioritizing public funding for public access.

-- Conducting more detailed assessments of and designs for potential access sites;
+- Conducting detailed assessments of, and designs for, potential access sites.

-- Building opportunities for the community stewardship and maintenance of access sites.
+- Building opportunities for community stewardship and maintenance of access sites.

 These partners will also collaborate with the work being done to achieve the Stewardship, Diversity, Climate Adaptation and Climate Monitoring and Assessment outcomes.